CLOSED UNTIL FURTHER NOTICE

 Caneel Bay beach is part of the Caneel Bay Resort located within the Virgin Islands National Park.

 Caneel Bay Resort is just a few miles away from Cruz Bay heading South on North Shore Road (Rte 20).
 On your left is the main entrance and gatehouse to Caneel Bay Resort.
-Visitors can check in at the gate and use the lower parking area.
-There is a $20 charge – refunded with a $20 purchase during your visit.
-Access is limited to Caneel Bay beach, Honeymoon and Salomon beaches and does not include use of beach chairs, towels or amenities.
+Access is limited to Honeymoon Beach and Salomon Beach and does not include use of beach chairs, towels or amenities.